 By Andrés Jiménez Monge, Urban Program Coordinator, Birds Canada

 “When the second and third wave of the pandemic appeared, I thought spring migration would turn into a repeat of the previous year,” said Toronto birder John Nishikawa, “but I was proven wrong.
-Thanks to the many individuals who shared their knowledge and expertise; the support of clubs, organizations, and companies at the local, provincial, and national level; and the technology that allowed public access to webinars and Zoom meetings, a new kind of Toronto Bird Celebration was created.
+Thanks to the many individuals who shared their knowledge and expertise; the support of the Ontario Government, clubs, organizations, and companies at the local, provincial, and national level; and the technology that allowed public access to webinars and Zoom meetings, a new kind of Toronto Bird Celebration was created.
 The Toronto Bird Celebration … attracted interest from people around the province, the continent, and the world.
 Sometimes great things arise from chaos and the COVID-19 pandemic is no different.”